Languages of Guinea

 The Republic of Guinea is a multilingual country, with over 40 languages spoken.
-The official language is French.

-Several indigenous languages have been given the status of national languages: Fula (or Pular); Malinké (or Maninka); Susu; Kissi; Kpelle (also known in French as Guerzé) and Loma.
+According to the most recent constitution of September 2025, the official languages are the local languages as well as French, while after the colonialization it was French only.
+The working language remains French.
+Eight indigenous languages have been given the status of national languages after the independence from France in 1958: Fula (or Pular); Malinké (or Maninka); Susu; Kissi; Kpelle (also known in French as Guerzé) and Loma.
+Implementing the local African N'Ko and Adlam scripts is promoted by law since 2026.

-Guinea is a Francophone country, where, as of 2024, 4,11 million (27.83%) out of 14.76 million people speak French.
+Guinea is a Francophone country, where, as of 2024, 4.11 million (27.83%) out of 14.76 million people speak French.

 Government and institutions

-French is the language of state and of official institutions.
-It is used as a second language by 15% to 25% of the population, and as a first language by a negligible portion of the population.
-At the end of the Ahmed Sékou Touré regime, French was the only language used in business and schools.
+At the end of the Ahmed Sékou Touré regime, French became the only language used in business and schools.
+French is now the language of state and of official institutions despite being used as a second language by 15% to 25% of the population, and as a first language by a negligible portion of the population.

 By region

 Fula (34.6%) is mostly spoken in Middle Guinea, where the major city is Labé.
 It dominates in the Labé and Mamou regions where it is spoken by 94.5% and 92.4% of the populations respectively.

 Malinké (24.9%) is mostly spoken in Upper Guinea, where Kankan is the major city.
 It dominates the Kankan Region where it is spoken by 87.1% of the population.
 The Kankan variety of the language was used by Solomana Kante for the development of N'Ko, a standardized unified written Manding language, which is increasingly used in literacy education and publishing books and newspapers in Guinea and neighboring countries.

 Susu (17.7%) is mostly spoken in Guinée maritime, where the capital is Conakry.
 It dominates the Kindia Region where it is spoken by 54.9% of the population and the plurality (37%) of Conakry also speaks it.

 Koniaka (4.5%), Kissi (4.1%) and Kpelle (4%) are spoken in Guinée Forestière.
 More specifically, Kpelle is spoken in Nzérékoré and Yomou.
 Kissi is spoken in Guéckédou and Kissidougou.
 Kono is a language used in the south of Guinea, mostly in Lola.